 By John Kemp, Senior Market Analyst

-Hedge funds and other money managers held a net position in the six most important petroleum-related futures and options contracts of 548 million barrels on May 10 compared with 553 million on March 15.
+Hedge funds and other money managers sold the equivalent of 5 million barrels in the six most important petroleum-related futures and options contracts in the week to May 24.

-The most recent week saw small sales of NYMEX and ICE WTI (-4 million barrels), Brent (-2 million), U.S. gasoline (-5 million) and European gas oil (-2 million) but purchases of U.S. diesel (+3 million).
+In the most recent week, Brent buying (+13 million barrels) was more than offset by sales of NYMEX and ICE WTI (-8 million), U.S. gasoline (-4 million), European gas oil (-3 million) and U.S. diesel (-2 million).

 The hedge fund community still has a strong bullish bias towards petroleum, with long positions outnumbering bearish short ones by a ratio of almost 6:1, in the 78th percentile for all weeks since 2013.

 But their conviction remains modest, with a combined long position of only 599 million barrels, only in the 47th percentile, reflecting the conflicting risks from recession and sanctions.